-It should be noted that Real-time Program Services are typically comprised of both Live and Pre-recorded content, and it is not recommended that service providers alternate between SDR and HDR signal formats or mix different HDR formats (see Section 8).
+It should be noted that Real-time Program Services are typically comprised of both Live and Pre-recorded content, and it is not recommended that service providers alternate between SDR and HDR signal formats or mix different HDR formats (see Section8.1).
 In the sections below, both HDR technologies (PQ10, HLG10) will be discussed.

-6.1.7 HDR10 Metadata
+6.1.7 HDR10 Metadata Generation

 HDR10 includes the static metadata described in Section 6.1.5.

-6.1.7.1 HDR10 Metadata Generation

-This metadata could be generated by the color grading software or other video analysis software.
-In Live content production, HDR10 metadata is not generated during the production process.
+MaxFALL and MaxCLL metadata could be generated by the color grading software or other video analysis software.
+In Live content production, MaxFALL or MaxCLL metadata is not generated during the production process.
 By definition, it is not possible to generate MaxFALL or MaxCLL for a Live program because these cannot be known until the entire program is produced, i.e., after the program is over.
-The special values of '0' (meaning, "unknown") are allowed.
-Carrying the metadata through the Live production systems may also not be possible.
-If it is desired to use HDR10 in Live content production, default values for ST 2086 [9], MaxFALL and MaxCLL should be determined and entered directly into the encoder via a UI or a file.
-SMPTE 2086 metadata could be set to values that represent the monitors used during production of the content.
-If MaxFALL and MaxCLL metadata values are provided, a video processor could be inserted in order to reduce brightness of any video frames that would exceed the indicated values (similar to the way audio processors are often inserted to enforce audio loudness and peak levels).
+The special values of '0' (meaning, "unknown") are allowed for MaxFALL and MaxCLL.
+It may be possible to set limits on the output and thus pre-determine MaxFALL and MaxCLL even for Live content production.
+For example, if MaxFALL and MaxCLL metadata values are provided, a video processor could be inserted in order to reduce brightness of any video frames that would exceed the indicated values (similar to the way audio processors are often inserted to enforce audio loudness and peak levels).